Skeletal Reaction Models for Methane Combustion: F-OTD for Skeletal Reduction

 where $L_r = U^T L U \in \mathbb{R}^{r \times r}$ is a reduced linearized operator, $Q= I-UU^{T}$ is the orthogonal projection onto the space spanned by the complement of $U$, and $C=Y^TY \in \mathbb{R}^{r \times r}$ is a \emph{correlation matrix}.
-The matrix $C(t)$ is, in general, a full matrix, implying that the f-OTD coefficients are correlated.
+The model constructed in this way is able to capture sudden transitions associated with the largest finite time Lyapunov exponents~\cite{BS16,BFHS17}.
+Equation (\ref{eq:UY_evolution}) is a coupled system of ODEs and constitutes the f-OTD evolution equations.
+The matrix $C(t)$ is, generally full, implying that the f-OTD coefficients are correlated.
 The f-OTD modes can become uncorrelated and energetically ranked by rotating the modes along the eigen-direction of the matrix $C$.
-Equation (\ref{eq:UY_evolution}) is a coupled system of ODEs and constitute the f-OTD evolution equations.
+When the energy of some of the f-OTD modes are dominant and their singular values are orders of magnitude larger than the energy associated with the other modes, it would be better to use the rank-adaptive and sparse-sampling f-OTD methodology \cite{donello2023cur, naderi2023adaptive}.
+This would circumvent numerical instabilities due to the presence of $C^{-1}$ in Eq.\ (3a).
 The f-OTD modes align themselves with the most instantaneously sensitive directions of the composition evolution equation when perturbed by $\balpha$.
-These directions can be unambiguously defined as the rank-$r$ reduction of instantaneous singular value decomposition of $S(t)$.
-It has been shown that f-OTD closely approximates the instantaneous SVD of $S(t)$ \cite{NBGCL22}.
-Note that f-OTD approximates these directions without having access to any data on full-dimensional $S(t)$.
+These directions can be unambiguously defined as the rank-$r$ reduction of instantaneous singular value decomposition (SVD) of $S(t)$.
+It has been shown that f-OTD closely approximates the instantaneous SVD of $S(t)$, and also approximates sensitive directions without having access to any data on full-dimensional $S(t)$~\cite{NBGCL22}.
+Similar methodologies via time-dependent bases have also been utilized in stochastic ROM \cite{SL09a,CHZI13,Babaee:2017aa,B19,PB20}, flow control \cite{BMS18a}, rare events predictions \cite{FS16a}, and ROM of transport equations \cite{RNB21, amiri2022fly}.